EdwinYoungSteve/MMCE-Addons/README.md

 ## 🐛 Issues & Feature Requests

 If you encounter a bug or want to suggest a feature, please [open an issue](https://github.com/Alecsioo/MMCE-Addons/issues).
 PRs are welcome!
+Have any other questions?
+Join the [Discord server](https://discord.gg/Axfw6t3nDf).

 ---